 My digestion has never been great with lactose in milk or cream, and I recently started noticing that I wasn’t feeling so great when I ate even small amounts of butter from our local supermarket.
 I started to look at the labels of various brands and was surprised to see their carbohydrate contents varied widely between brands from 0g per 100g, to 1.6g per 100g in the brand we had at home.
-This might sound like a relatively insignificant amount, but if you’re a fan of butter and you’ve got a lactose intolerance that won’t settle, then it might be worth double-checking the butter in your fridge!
+I researched this online, and the varying lactose content of butter products was confirmed in a clinical trial in 2015.
+While the amounts might sound relatively insignificant, if you’re a fan of butter and you’ve got a lactose intolerance that won’t settle, then it might be worth double-checking the butter in your fridge!

 The best brands I found were Countrylife (0g carbohydrates per 100g butter) and Marks & Spencer butter (<0.1g carbohydrates per 100g butter).
 We’ve been eating the Countrylife butter at home for a few weeks, and I’m pleased to say my stomach has been a lot happier.

 * everything in moderation… This isn’t a green light to eat a whole pack of butter everyday!